Lil' Beethoven

-Lil' Beethoven is the nineteenth studio album by the American rock band Sparks, released on October 14, 2002.
-The album was a radical musical departure compared to their previous works.
-The band only used strings, piano, and voices but no drums: the result was both classical and pop music.
+Lil' Beethoven is the nineteenth studio album by the American rock duo Sparks, released on October 14, 2002.
+Written and produced by members Ron and Russell Mael, the album was considered a radical musical departure from their recent work, which had been predominately electronic and beat-orientated in nature.

-The album was received to critical acclaim in the UK and the US.
+On Lil' Beethoven, the duo downplayed rhythm and employed repetitive song structures reminiscent of minimalist music, as well as making extensive use of piano, choral voices, and orchestral sounds, with live drums and percussion only used sparingly.
+The duo have stated that despite the album's references to classical music, including composer Ludwig van Beethoven in its title and the use of symphonic textures, they did not set out to create a 'pseudo-classical' record, and that it was more an exercise in how big and aggressive they could sound with very basic elements.

+Upon its release, Lil' Beethoven received critical acclaim in the UK and the US, who praised its challenging and innovative sound, and helped to bring renewed interest in the band internationally.
+Sparks took an equally idiosyncratic approach to promoting the album live: the first half of the set consisted of the album performed in its entirety, with the band incorporating performance art and screen projections, followed by a more standard greatest hits set in the second half.
+Only one single, "Suburban Homeboy", was taken from the album.
+In 2004, a performance at the Södra Teatern in Stockholm, Sweden was filmed and released on DVD as Lil Beethoven - Live in Stockholm.

-Background and recording
+Background

 By 2002, Sparks had released eighteen albums, the last several of them in the new wave/synthpop vein.
-While this had been successful, breaking them in the US with 1983's "Cool Places" and in Germany with "When Do I Get To Sing 'My Way'?" in 1995, it had not secured them much critical acclaim or a consistent audience.
+While this had been successful, breaking them in the United States with 1983's "Cool Places" and in Germany with "When Do I Get to Sing 'My Way'" in 1995, it had not secured them much critical acclaim or a consistent audience.
 1997's Plagiarism, which consisted entirely of new recordings of earlier material, had been intended to introduce the group's back catalog to their new German audience, while building on the success with high-profile collaborations for the UK and US audience.
 It had only been partially successful.

 The next album, Balls, had not been at all successful and was generally perceived as Sparks treading water.
-The duo had already written an entire album's worth of material for a follow-up, but found that they were unenthusiastic with the results and so the album was scrapped, a decision which they admitted was difficult but ultimately crucial for them to continue challenging themselves and evolving their sound.
-The Maels also found the musical landscape at the time to be uninspiring, which contributed to their attempt to produce something different.
+The duo had already written an entire album's worth of material for a follow-up, but were unenthusiastic with the results and the project was scrapped.

 In 2001, the Maels were commissioned by a German broadcasting company to produce a song for Günther Koch Revisited (Voll In Den Mann), an album that featured samples of sports commentator Günther Koch set to music.
-The band's contribution, "Wunderbar", placed Koch's highly-spirited exclamations over an orchestral backing.
-The duo acknowledged that making the track provided them a blueprint for the direction that they would take on Lil' Beethoven.
+The band's contribution, "Wunderbar", looped Koch's highly-spirited exclamations over an orchestral backing.
+The duo said that making the track provided them a blueprint for the direction that they would take on Lil' Beethoven.